1976-1979: PhD in geophysical fluid dynamics, ANU (on double-diffusive, or thermohaline, convection)

 Oversaw the design and construction of a new building housing the ANU's GFD laboratory and environmental isotope geochemistry facilities, formally opened in 2000.
 I was Interim Director of the Research School of Earth Sciences for 6 months in 2006 and head of the Earth Physics section of the School 2006-2010.

-I am an Associate Editor of the Journal of Fluid Mechanics, published by Cambridge University Press and one of the most respected research journals in the field.
-I encourage researchers to submit research articles on original work of interest in any area of fluid mechanics, and particularly in geophysical fluid dynamics.
-You can submit articles to me or any of the Associate Editors online through ScholarOne at http://mc.manuscriptcentral.com/jfm.
+Associate Editor of the Journal of Fluid Mechanics, published by Cambridge University Press (submit articles to me, or any of the Associate Editors, online through ScholarOne at http://mc.manuscriptcentral.com/jfm).

 20 selected publications – Professor ROSS W. GRIFFITHS (1981 - 2013)

 For a full list of publications, see my ResearcherID page (link to http://www.researcherid.com/rid/E-6121-2010)

 • Griffiths, R.W. and Linden, P.F.
 The stability of vortices in a rotating stratified fluid.
 J. Fluid Mech., 105, 283-316 (1981)

 • Griffiths, R.W. and Linden, P.F.
 The stability of buoyancy driven coastal currents.
 Dyn.
 Atmos.
 Oceans, 5, 281-306 (1981).